Rei-SwitchBot/faq/en-us-second-reply/Presence Sensor.md

 ### Can SwitchBot Presence Sensor Be Used without a Hub?

 If you want to use the Presence Sensor to trigger other devices with SwitchBot automation, you will need to purchase one of our hub products.
 However, even without a hub, you can still connect directly to devices like Bots, Curtains, and Color Bulbs using Bluetooth communication.
 Feel free to use the Presence Sensor as needed.
+Note:
+Up to 2 local linkages can be created.
+Each local linkage can be configured for only one device, multiple device triggers are not supported.

 ---